The lessons on this page will show you how to set up your classes, enroll your students, check your students’ scores, and organize your scores report.

 In this lesson, you’ll learn how to check students’ scores.

 Start by logging in to your account at learn-biology.com/login

-- Here’s what I’m seeing for my most recently assigned unit (it’s not due yet, so there are a lot of blanks).
+Here’s what I’m seeing for the first module in Learn-Biology.com’s AP Bio curriculum.
 You’ll see your students’ names on the left (blanked out here for privacy).
 The columns with the slanted blue text have the name of each quiz, the date you assigned it, the number of questions, and the name of the unit that this quiz is in.

 The student score that’s shown below the column header is presented as a fraction.
 The numerator is the number of questions the student answered correctly.
 The denominator is the total number of questions.

 View by Unit is my preferred view